 Open late March-October; hours vary.

 This merry-go-round, which was cobbled together from two other carousels, debuted at the 1964 World's Fair.
-Some kids may enjoy the wind whipping through their hair, while others will be stoked to ride a giant lion.
-Since the 2013 season, it's served as the centerpiece of the mini-amusement park Fantasy Forest in Flushing Meadows Corona Park.
+Some kids might enjoy the wind whipping through their hair, while others will be stoked to ride a giant lion.
+Since 2013, it has served as the centerpiece of the mini-amusement park Fantasy Forest in Flushing Meadows Corona Park.

 Forest Park Carousel — Forest Park